kidlat2024/kidlatnews/content/news/2024/Catholic Church Relents, Okays Divorce When One Party is Deceased.md

 >According to its text, the Divorce Bill is meant to liberate women from abusive relationships and help them “regain their dignity and avoid an untimely demise” in case their husbands die before them.

-Bowing to public pressure, the [Catholic Bishops’ Conference of the Philippines](/tags/catholic-bishops-conference-of-the-philippines)’ acquiescence has been hailed by women's rights advocates throughout the country even as conservative lawmakers and religious groups vow to continue the fight against the divorce bill that is making its way through the House of Representatives.
+Bowing to public pressure, the [Catholic Church](/tags/catholic-church)’s acquiescence has been hailed by women's rights advocates throughout the country even as conservative lawmakers and religious groups vow to continue the fight against the divorce bill that is making its way through the House of Representatives.

 "This is a big victory for women's liberation," said Cecille Goldberg-Cuenco, leader of the lobby group Divorce-4-Filipinos.
 "But we still have a long way to go until absolute equality."